fkmclane/sonicpi.vim/README.md

 * `g:sonic_pi_stop` - Subcommand to use to give Sonic Pi the stop command (default: 'stop')
 * `g:sonic_pi_logs` - Subcommand to use for following log output (default: 'logs')
 * `g:sonic_pi_record` - Subcommand to use for starting a recording (must accept `filename` as the only parameter) (default: 'record')
-* `g:vim_redraw` - Whether to redraw after sending stop command or when activating the plugin after load (default: 0)
 * `g:sonic_pi_enabled` - Whether vim-sonic-pi is enabled (default: 1)
 * `g:sonic_pi_autolog_enabled` - Whether automatic log popouts are enabled (default: 1)
 * `g:sonic_pi_keymaps_enabled` - Whether default keybindings are enabled (default: 1)